anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 Sometimes properties that should be immutable are made mutable and a potentially unsafe ad-hoc two-phase initialization pattern is employed where an instance is initialized and then configured immediately afterwards.
 When properties that need to be mutable have a sensible default value they are simply default-initialized and the same post-initialization configuration strategy is employed when the default value is not correct for the intended use.
 This results in an instance which may pass through several incorrect states before it is correctly initialized for its intended use.

+Underlying this problem is the fact initialization scales with M x N complexity (M members, N initializers).
+We need as much help from the compiler as we can get!

 Flexible and concise initialization for both type authors and consumers will encourages using immutability where possible and removes the need for boilerplate from the concerns one must consider when designing the intializers for a type.

 Quoting [Chris Lattner](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151130/000518.html):